Ganesh Thapa

-Ganesh Thapa (गणेश थापा) is an ex president of the All Nepal Football Association (ANFA).
+Ganesh Thapa (गणेश थापा) is a retired international football player and a former president of the All Nepal Football Association (ANFA).
 He was formerly the president of the South Asian Football Federation and the vice president of Asian Football Confederation (AFC).
+He is considered one of the greatest Nepali footballers of all time.
+He scored the first international goal for Nepal against Philippines in King’s Cup - Bangkok, Thailand in 1982.
+He also served as Member of Parliament in Constituent Assembly of Nepal.

 Family

 Thapa is the younger brother of politician Kamal Thapa.
+Thapa is married to Hajuri Thapa and has two sons, Gaurav Thapa and Abhishek Thapa.

-Background
+Playing career

-Before becoming the president of ANFA, Thapa was a national football player and captain.
-He played for the East Bengal FC in the Calcutta Football League.
-He also played in the Dhaka League for Mohammedan SC, Rahmatganj MFS and Dhaka Wanderers.
+Before becoming the president of ANFA, Thapa was a national football player and captain from 1979 to 1989.
+He played for East Bengal FC in the Calcutta Football League.
+He also played in the Dhaka First Division League for Mohammedan, Rahmatganj MFS and Dhaka Wanderers.
+Thapa also represented Abahani Krira Chakra at the 1981–82 Aga Khan Gold Cup.